Ransomware Trends: Active Groups, Shifting Tactics, and Early Detection

 Track Ransomware Leak Sites

 Ransomware groups announce victims on dedicated leak sites before publishing stolen data.
-Monitoring these sites provides early warning when your organization or your vendors appear.
+Monitoring these sites provides early warning when your company or your vendors appear.
 This gives you time to assess exposure and begin incident response before data spreads.

 Watch Initial Access Broker Activity